Skip to main content

 • grinding

-• “Leveling up isn't too tedious, allowing you to unlock everything the game has to offer at a decent speed.”
+• “Leveling up also isn't too tedious, so you can unlock everything the game has to offer at a decent speed.”

 • “Especially at harder difficulties, this results in runs that are exceptionally grindy and overly long as you struggle to get through harder battles waiting for combo pieces to show up.”